Michael Photios – Chairman

 Michael Photios brings a wealth of experience in politics and business to his role of Chairman at PremierState.

 First elected to the NSW Parliament in 1988, Michael Photios went on to serve in the NSW Parliament for over a decade.
 As Minister for Multicultural and Ethnic Affairs and Minister Assisting the Justice Minister, Michael was the then youngest ever Cabinet Minister in Australia.
-Prior to this, Michael served as Chairman of the NSW Government Environment Committee, and the powerful Public Accounts Committee.

 As Shadow Minister for Tourism, Michael was arguably the most vocal partner for the NSW tourism industry.
 Amongst other achievements, he was mastermind of the successful sleep-out in Parliament, protesting against a proposed NSW bed tax.

 After retiring from Parliament in 1999, Michael established his own government advisory firm.
 In this capacity, he worked for more than a decade with a range of major private sector corporations and public sector agencies.

 Michael founded PremierState in 2011 with David Begg and Nick Campbell, which alongside CapitalHill Advisory, is part of the National Strategy Group.